 Senior Mental Wellness Screening

 Some national statistics have suggested that seniors are less likely to experience depression and emotional distress.
 Other social science research, however, suggests that seniors are under-served in many areas of life, particularly those concerning mental health.
-In an effort to bridge the disconnect between reported mental health issues and existing mental health issues, the U-M Psychological Clinic has launched the Senior Mental Wellness Screening Initiative.
-Thanks to a generous grant from the U-M Depression Center Community Volunteers, the U-M Psychological Clinic's staff will visit senior centers and independent living facilities in the Ann Arbor area every spring, offering free mental health screenings and encouraging the utilization of mental health resources.
+In an effort to bridge the disconnect between reported mental health issues and existing mental health issues, the University Psychological Clinic has launched the Senior Mental Wellness Screening Initiative.
+Thanks to a generous grant from the U-M Depression Center Community Volunteers, the University Psychological Clinic's staff will visit senior centers and independent living facilities in the Ann Arbor area every spring, offering free mental health screenings and encouraging the utilization of mental health resources.

 Many seniors are at an increased risk for developing mental illness.
 The average increase in prescription medication, the increased susceptibility to disease, the development of a poor diet, and many other issues that may result from aging can potentially develop into an array of mental health concerns.
 In spite of the increased risk, however, seniors are less likely to acknowledge their symptoms, and much less likely to seek help or treatment.